top of page

 However, what pleases the aesthetic senses of the contemporary human being will please the aesthetic senses of the human living in the year 3000?
 Or would it have pleased the aesthetic senses of the prehistoric man?

-These are time related questions, but even nowadays, what is beautiful for one person may not be beautiful, or may even be ugly, for another person.
-Furthermore, one may consider something as being ugly, awkward, or unpleasant one day, while the same thing can be beautiful or at least visually pleasing the very next day according to the energetic vibration in which one finds oneself.
+These are time-related questions, but even nowadays, what is beautiful for one person may not be beautiful, or may even be ugly, for another person.
+Furthermore, one may consider something as being ugly, awkward, or unpleasant one day, while the same thing can be beautiful or at least visually pleasing the very next day, according to the energetic vibration in which one finds oneself.

 NOTES

-C-Type Printed on Fuji Crystal Professional Archive Maxima Paper
+Photographs, C-Type Printed on Fuji Crystal Professional Archive Maxima Paper

 Matt Coating · Weight 245 gsm